wantongren/wantongren.github.io/_posts/work/2020-01-09-k8s orphan pod问题及解决方案.markdown

 ````

 ## 资料总结
-&emsp;&emsp;&emsp;&emsp;When a Pod which has used PVC is deleted from kubuernetes cluster we can get a error message repeatedly(Orphaned pod "1f415e-...-4b38"found, but volume paths are still present on disk) from kubelet log.
+&emsp;&emsp;When a Pod which has used PVC is deleted from kubuernetes cluster we can get a error message repeatedly(Orphaned pod "1f415e-...-4b38"found, but volume paths are still present on disk) from kubelet log.
 this error message is caused by kubelet because it cannot clean the parent path of targetPath when Pod is deleted from cluster
 (targetPath like: /var/lib/kubelet/pods/9cda187a-7fb3-11ea-80b3-246e968d4b38/volumes/kubernetes.io-csi/pvc-9ae9405c-7fb3-11ea-80b3-246e968d4b38/mount).
 If I remove the parent path of targetPath(/var/lib/kubelet/pods/9cda187a-7fb3-11ea-80b3-246e968d4b38/volumes/kubernetes.io~csi/pvc-9ae9405c-7fb3-11ea-80b3-246e968d4b38), kubelet stop output this error message.
 CSI plugin(like: ChubaoFS CSI) can remove the parent path of targetPath in NodeUnpublishVolume method.
 I think that it is a better solution that fix this issue in kubelet.
 And other CSI Plugin can aviod this issue first using this solution before fixed kubelet.